For news and events follow us on Twitter: Tweets by UNTCreativeWrit & Instagram @untcreativewriting

 Erik Moyer

-Erik Moyer is from Hillsborough, New Jersey.
-He holds a BS from the University of Virginia and an MFA from the University of California, Irvine.
-He is currently a creative writing Ph.D. student and Voertman-Ardoin fellow at the University of North Texas.
-His work has been featured in Apricity, Bluestem, Constellations, Euphony, Hawaii Pacific Review, and Little Patuxent Review, among others, and has been nominated for a Pushcart Prize.
-Outside of school, he enjoys songwriting and chess.
+Erik Moyer is a third-year creative writing Ph.D. student and Voertman-Ardoin fellow at the University of North Texas.
+He holds an MFA from the University of California, Irvine and a BS from the University of Virginia.
+His work has been featured in Berkeley Poetry Review, Cola Literary Review, Euphony, Literary Imagination, and Summerset Review, among others, and has been nominated for a Pushcart Prize.
+Outside of school, he enjoys songwriting, chess, and playing with his cat Xena.

 Brad Murff